-EU Aid Volunteers brings together volunteers and organisations from different countries, providing practical support to humanitarian aid projects and contributing to strengthening the local capacity and resilience of disaster-affected communities.
+EU Aid Volunteers brings volunteers and organisations together from different countries, providing practical support to humanitarian aid projects and contributing to strengthening local capacity and resilience of disaster-affected communities.
 Participants in the EU Aid Volunteers initiative must be over 18 years of age and be a citizen of an EU Member State or a long-term resident in the EU.
-The support package to volunteers while on deployment includes accommodation, travel, insurance, ongoing learning, development, a monthly allowance while on deployment, and a resettlement allowance to help with expenses on returning home.
+Volunteers receive accommodation and travel expenses, insurance, ongoing learning and development, a monthly allowance, and a resettlement allowance to help with expenses of returning home.

 EU Aid Volunteers supports humanitarian aid organisations.
-EU Aid Volunteers projects run by partnerships of EU-based and non-EU based organisations strengthen the capacity of non-EU based organisations to prepare for and respond to humanitarian crises and improve their volunteer management.
+EU Aid Volunteers projects, run by partners of EU-based and non-EU based organisations, strengthen the capacity of non-EU based organisations to prepare for and respond to humanitarian crises and to improve their volunteer management.
 It also provides funding for technical assistance to EU-based organisations to strengthen their technical capacity and meet the standards and procedures required to deploy EU Aid Volunteers.

-EU Aid Volunteers complements humanitarian aid actions and help strengthen the resilience of vulnerable communities in countries affected by disaster, contributing to disaster risk management activities agreed under the Sendai Framework for Disaster Risk Reduction.
-Humanitarian organisations need more well-trained people to carry out practical action that helps communities affected by disaster.
+EU Aid Volunteers complements humanitarian aid actions and strengthens the resilience of vulnerable communities in countries affected by disaster, contributing to disaster risk management activities agreed under the Sendai Framework for Disaster Risk Reduction.
+Humanitarian organisations need more highly trained people to help communities affected by disaster.
 EU Aid Volunteers enables European citizens to contribute to humanitarian assistance in countries where help is needed.

-A training programme for EU Aid Volunteers ensures that candidate volunteers are thoroughly prepared before their departure to a non-EU country.
-The training which consists of a mixture of online training and face-to-face training is mandatory for all EU Aid Volunteers.
+A training programme for EU Aid Volunteers ensures that candidates are thoroughly prepared before their departure to a non-EU country.
+The training, which consists of a mixture of both online and onsite training, is mandatory for all EU Aid Volunteers.
 Many existing volunteering schemes in Europe have a domestic focus and few provide opportunities to support humanitarian aid and disaster risk management.

-EU Aid Volunteers brings volunteers and organisations from different countries together in joint projects in areas such as resilience-building, disaster risk management and linking relief, rehabilitation and development (LRRD), as a practical expression of solidarity with communities vulnerable to humanitarian crises.
-EU Aid Volunteers participants are not deployed to emergency response operations or in areas of armed conflict.
+EU Aid Volunteers brings volunteers and organisations together from different countries in joint project areas such as resilience-building, disaster risk management, and linking relief, rehabilitation and development (LRRD) as a practical expression of solidarity with communities vulnerable to humanitarian crises.
+EU Aid Volunteers participants are not deployed to emergency response operations, nor to areas of armed conflict.

 Organisations aiming to deploy volunteers must comply with the initiative’s standards on volunteer management and go through a certification process before submitting a proposal for volunteer deployment.
-Certification can be applied for at any time.
+Organisations can apply for certification at any time.